Skip to Content

 Website Crawl (Multiple Pages)

-Initiate a full crawl of a website, automatically following links to discover and scrape content from multiple pages.
-The crawler respects robots.txt and follows links within the configured depth and domain limits.
+Start a full crawl of a website.
+Scout automatically follows links to discover and scrape content from multiple pages.
+The crawler respects robots.txt and stays within the configured depth and domain limits.

 Best for: Complete sites, documentation portals, knowledge bases